 - "Hybrid" appeal (i.e., high contribution limits combined with the flexibility and portability of a 401(k) plan)

 - Legislative changes (e.g., 2006 Pension Protection Act, IRS cash balance regulations)

 - Dearth of retirement savings

-A participant's account grows in two ways:
+With a cash balance plan, a participant's account can grow in two ways:

 - Annual company contribution.
 The employer contributes a percentage of pay or a flat dollar amount to the participant's account.